Whyzanet/WhyzaGC/README.md

 Female breadboard jumper wires to connect to Raspberry Pi if desired.

-Vaseline or uranium glass as a source of radiation.
+Vaseline/uranium glass or other sources of radiation noted in Testing below.

 ## Assembly